16 SEO Tips to Improve Your Ranking

 A fast website should be right at the top of your priority list.
 Users have less patience than ever and don’t like long waits.

-Therefore, you need to optimise images and hosting, and, if necessary, invest in a cloud delivery network.
+Therefore, you need to optimise the images throughout your website.
+You may also need to upgrade your hosting services, and, if necessary, invest in a cloud delivery network.

 6. Responsive design is a must